 Raised Beds: Raised beds are the best alternative for garden beds.
 Raised beds are wider than the containers they come in wide square and rectangular shapes.
 Raised beds give enough place for roots of plants to spread and will thus thrive with less care and maintenance.

 Raised beds don’t occupy much place, they can be placed adjacent to the walls of the terrace.
-Raised beds are a bit expensive, but yields of plant grown in raised beds are high compared to container grown plants.
+Raised beds are a bit expensive, but yields of plant grown in raised beds are high compared to container-grown plants.
 Raised beds are generally made of metals or wood, you can also construct a permanent raised bed with cement and concrete.
-Raised beds are available in hardware stores, nurseries, and online shops purchase suitable one as per your terrace space.
+Raised beds are available in hardware stores, nurseries, and online shops to purchase suitable ones as per your terrace space.